For release 10:00 a.m. (EST) Tuesday, January 8, 2019 USDL-19-0017

 due to retirement, death, disability, and transfers to other locations of the same firm.

-The number of total separations was little changed at 5.2 million in October.
-The total separations rate
+The number of total separations was little changed at 5.5 million in November.
+The total separations

-was 3.5 percent.
-The number of total separations was little changed for total private and for government.
+rate was 3.7 percent.
+The number of total separations was little changed for total private and for

-number of quits was little changed for total private, for government, and in all industries.
-In the regions,
+number of quits was little changed in all four regions.
+(See table 4.)

-decreased in information (-9,000).
-The number of other separations increased in the South region.
-(See
+professional and business services (-22,000).
+The number of other separations increased in the Northeast

 Net Change in Employment